-The Powersync II inverter must be installed indoors, near the main breaker enclosure if possible.
-The Powersync II is designed to operate in a clean environment and should never be installed outdoors as it is not weatherproof and will be damaged by rain.
+The Powersync II inverter should be installed near the main breaker enclosure if possible.
 A minimum of six inches of clearance is required on the top, bottom and sides of the Powersync II to ensure adequate air flow through the enclosure.